Unit 4 - Practice Quiz

 C. An Encoder and a Decoder

-D. A Generator and a Discriminator
+D. A Transformer and an Optimizer

 2 In a basic encoder-decoder architecture, what does the encoder produce to pass information to the decoder?